malmostad/intranet-assets/README.md

 The compression levels for CSS and Javascript files are configured in `config/environments/` for development, staging and production.

-To adapt the Capistrano deployment configuration:

-1. Copy `config/deploy.yml.example` to `config/deploy.yml` and change the settings.
-2. Edit `config/deploy.rb` and the environment files in the `config/deploy/` directory if necessary.

 ## License
-Released under GPL v3.0.
+Released under GPL version 3.

 The `vendor` directory contains third party code that may be released under other licenses stated in the start of each file.